Gertrud Dorka

-Gertrud Dorka (19 March 1893–14 February 1976) was a German archaeologist, prehistorian, museum director and teacher.
+Gertrud Dorka (19 March 1893 – 14 February 1976) was a German archaeologist, prehistorian, museum director and teacher.
 She was the museum director of the State Museum for Prehistory and Early History between 1947 and 1958.

 Early life and education

-Dorka was born on 19 March 1893 in Orlau in Germany (now in the Czech Republic).
+Dorka was born on 19 March 1893 in Orlau in Germany (now Orłowo in Poland).
 Her father was a teacher.
 She qualified to be a teacher in 1914 however the family fled to Berlin at the outbreak of World War I. She then taught in various schools in Pankow, a borough of Berlin.

 She became a guest student at the University of Berlin, where she studied anthropology, history, prehistory and geology.
 In 1918, she began studying under Albert Kiekebusch at the Märkisches Museum and participated in excavations.

 She studied anthropology, geography and prehistory at the University of Berlin and the University of Kiel between 1930 and 1936.
 She completed her doctorate about the town of Pyrzyce in 1936 at the University of Kiel under Gustav Schwantes.
 After finishing her doctorate, she was offered a job in a museum in Kiel on the condition that she join the Nazi Party but she refused and she began working as a teacher again instead.